 Morocco, Tunisia, and Algeria are three North African countries that have recently established pharmaceutical manufacturing enterprises.

 Other lifestyle disorders are also on the rise in the region, encouraging pharmaceutical company growth.
 Obesity-related and other cardiac illnesses are also on the rise.
 Although thrilled about the development prospects of a substantial compound annual growth rate, Middle Eastern generic producers confront stiff competition from multinational corporations.

 Academic and research institutes, R&D facilities, and advanced medical facilities proliferate in Israel.
 Therefore, biotech progress will almost certainly be a market driver in the future.

 KEY MARKET PLAYERS:

-Some of the companies that are currently playing a dominant role in the MEA generic drugs market profiled in the report are Ranbaxy Laboratories, Ltd, Actavis, Mylan, Inc., Industries, Ltd., Dr. Reddy’s Laboratories, Par Pharmaceutical, Inc., Sandoz International GmbH, Hospira, Inc., Apotex, Inc., Watson Pharmaceuticals, Ltd., Teva Pharmaceutical and others.
+Some of the companies that are currently playing a dominant role in the MEA generic drugs market profiled in the report are Ranbaxy Laboratories, Ltd, Actavis, Mylan, Inc., Industries, Ltd., Dr. Reddy’s Laboratories, Par Pharmaceutical, Inc., Sandoz International GmbH, Hospira, Inc., Apotex, Inc., Watson Pharmaceuticals, Ltd. and Teva Pharmaceuticals.